deanmalmgren/flo/design/design.md

   makes analysis pipelines much easier to understand and, at least in my experience, usually makes intermediate results reusable and easy to spot-check.
+  * @stringertheory mentioned the ability to work on "one file at a time".
+Perhaps this package could encourage patterns that make that possible, just like how scrapy's pipeline processes one document at a time
+  * perhaps have an opinion about development patterns to facilitate rapid development? make it clear how to do this most effectively

+* @bo-peng: What about being able to deal with test/dev data vs production data?

 ### nice to haves